shalivan/shalivan.github.io/_posts/ART/19-01-01-Lighting.md

    - `loop light` more from side
    - `checkerboard light` - bright on dark and dark on bright elements

+- UPSTAGE LIGHTING - key light behind eye line (in oposition to camera in dialogue witch should stay in the same site of the eye line )

 - chiaro/scuro - bright/dark - renecance - davinchi and karavagiion

 - lamps, stringlights candles, headlights ... props